yonatanmk/terble-top/README.md

 ## Running app in development
 npm run dev

-If you are just looking and do not have a boardgamegeek account, feel free to user the username diedphysic
+If you are just looking and do not have a boardgamegeek account, feel free to use the username diedphysic to use the web app.

 ## Stack
 React.js / Node.js / Express.js / MongoDB